iamWebLuk/Chat_App/README.md

     npm run start
    ```

-With this command nodemon will observe your files and whenever something changes, it will gets automatically updated on your live server.
+With this command nodemon will observe your files and whenever something changes, it will automatically restart the live server.
    ```
    npm run dev
    ```

-This command is to start the jtests
+This command is to start the tests
   ```
   npm run test
   ```